Saweetie, Haddish lead Grammys red carpet in pink, sparkle | Times Leader

 Click here to subscribe today or Login.

-NEW YORK (AP) — Bright pink and all-over metallics were the fashion stories of the Grammys red carpet led by Saweetie in fuchsia Valentino and Tiffany Haddish in sparkling one-shoulder Prada as did Las Vegas proud with a show of wild, whimsical and meaningful looks.
+NEW YORK — Bright pink and all-over metallics were the fashion stories of the Grammys red carpet led by Saweetie in fuchsia Valentino and Tiffany Haddish in sparkling one-shoulder Prada as the music crowd did Las Vegas proud with a show of wild, whimsical and meaningful looks.

 Saweetie’s full skirt and bra top were paired with long matching gloves.
 Billy Porter, always a fashion standout, also went with fuchsia in a trouser look that had a sheer button-down shirt and long ruffled cape from Valentino.

-Justin Bieber, in a baggy, gray suit a few sizes too big, wore a fuchsia beanie on his head as walked with his wife, Hailey, in white Saint Laurent.
+Justin Bieber, in clunky platform Crocs and a baggy Balenciaga gray suit a few sizes too big, wore a fuchsia beanie on his head as walked with his wife, Hailey, in white Saint Laurent.
 Count Chrissy Teigen in the pink camp as well.

 “The color of the season I hear is fuchsia,” Porter told E!
 His look was straight off the runway.